-Do you have a love hate relationship with your RV kitchen cabinets?
-We did too until we configured a few different kitchen cabinet storage solutions that made our cabinet space more efficient.
+We were frustrated too until we found a few different RV kitchen cabinet storage solutions that made our cabinet space more efficient AND safer to open!

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

 Don’t you wish RV manufacturers would actually pay attention to what RV owners really want inside their motorhomes and towable?

 What they fail to appreciate or embrace is space is a premium to begin with.